 Bayside Council area is bounded by the City of Canterbury Bankstown, Wolli Creek, the Cooks River, the Inner West Council area and the City of Sydney in the north, Randwick City in the east, Botany Bay and the Georges River in the south, and the Georges River Council area in the west.
-It is divided into five (5) areas known as Wards: Bexley Ward, Botany Bay Ward, Mascot Ward, Port Botany Ward and Rockdale Ward.
+It is divided into five (5) areas known as Wards: Ward 1, Ward 2, Ward 3, Ward 4 and Ward 5.

-Bayside Council Local Government Area comprises of the following 29 suburbs:Arncliffe, Banksia, Bardwell Park, Bexley, Bexley North, Botany, Banksmeadows, Brighton-Le-Sands, Kyeemagh, Carlton, Daceyville, Eastlakes, Hillsdale, Eastgardens, Kingsgrove, Kogarah, Mascot, Monterey, Pagewood, Ramsgate, Ramsgate Beach, Rockdale, Roseberry, Sandringham, Dolls Point, Sans Souci, Turrella, Bardwell Valley and Wolli Creek.
+Bayside Council Local Government Area comprises of the following 29 suburbs:Arncliffe, Banksia, Bardwell Park, Bexley, Bexley North, Botany, Banksmeadow, Brighton-Le-Sands, Kyeemagh, Carlton, Daceyville, Eastlakes, Hillsdale, Eastgardens, Kingsgrove, Kogarah, Mascot, Monterey, Pagewood, Ramsgate, Ramsgate Beach, Rockdale, Roseberry, Sandringham, Dolls Point, Sans Souci, Turrella, Bardwell Valley and Wolli Creek.

-Bayside Council comprises a large proportion southern and eastern Sydney; occupies 50 square kilometres in area and is home to a population of approximately 170 000 people with a population density of 34.11 persons per hectare.
+Bayside Council comprises a large proportion of southern and eastern Sydney; occupies 50 square kilometres in area and is home to a population of approximately 170,000 people with a population density of 34.11 persons per hectare.

-Bayside Council local government area has continued to be an area of significant diversity in its language, culture and religion.
+Bayside Council's local government area has continued to be an area of significant diversity in its language, culture and religion.
 Its population has increased rapidly due to high levels of urban growth and high level of new dwelling approvals.
-Further information regarding the community profile can be found on our website.
-Please click here.
+Further information regarding the community profile can be found online.